jokla/CarND-LaneLines-P1/writeup.md

 Some possible improvements:

+* Perform a color selection in the HSV space, instead of doing it in the RGB imagesThe right line is a little jumpy mainly because of the curve: the function fitline is trying to fit a line on a curvy line.
+It would be useful to shrink the ROI in this case, but I preferred to keep the same ROI size as used for the first two videos.
 * Update the ROI mask dynamically
 * Perform a segmentation of the road
 * Using a better filter to smooth the current estimation, using the previous ones